Routing

 to organize topics into groups that can be subscribed to Kafka together.
 This aims to preserve resources to achieve as few connections to Kafka as possible.

 Each subscription group connection operates independently in a separate background thread.
-They do, however, share the workers poll for processing.
+They do, however, share the workers pool for processing.

 All the subscription groups define within a single consumer group will operate within the same consumer group.